majguo/open-liberty-demo/README.md

 ![javaee-cafe-web-ui](pictures/javaee-cafe-web-ui.png)

 ### Configure app to run on Open Liberty server
-In order to run the application on Open Liberty server, the only mandatory step is to add a server configuratoin file `server.xml`:
+In order to run the application on Open Liberty server, the only mandatory step is to add a server configuratoin file `server.xml` with required settings:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <server description="defaultServer">